cwsoft/sudoku/README.md

 - Windows Terminal supporting ANSI Escape Seuqences (cursor positioning and colors)

 ## Basic usage
 Prepare a textfile with a Sudoku puzzle you can´t solve or you are too lazy to do manually.
 The Sudoko puzzle file consists of numbers [0-9] placed in a 9x9 grid, where the numer 0 indicates a free slot.
 Numers in columns are separated by single space char, rows are separated with a line break.
 Place # at the beginning of a line for adding comments ignored by the solver.

-Invoke the Sudoku solver with argument --interactive to see the backtracking algorithm in action.
+**Hint:** Invoke the script with the flag *--interactive* to see the backtracking algorithm in action.

 ```bash
 usage: sudoku.py [-h] [--space SPACE] [--interactive] sudokufile